 EcoOnline is currently working with food and beverage manufacturers of all sizes to improve their overall health and safety procedures.
-Our customers are benefiting from using our software through the creation of a zero harm safety culture, allowing greater access to safety data across an organisation, save administration time on low value activities and reduced management costs including administration costs, lost time spent, insurance premiums and solicitors fees.
+Our customers are benefiting from using our software through the creation of a zero harm safety culture, allowing greater access to safety data across an organization, save administration time on low-value activities, and reduced management costs including administration costs, lost time spent, insurance premiums, and solicitors fees.

 - Increased communication of incident reporting encouraged employees to discuss preventative actions rather than corrective actions.

 - David has reduced his time spent on safety administration and reporting from 20% of his workload to approximately 2 hours a week.

 - Automated reporting allowed the MD and key users to be notified immediately of any serious incidents and receive tailored reports by email for all sites.

 - Audits can be carried out offline on a tablet or smartphone rather than having to transfer paper records onto a spreadsheet manually.

 - David uses the time freed up to engage with employees in the workplace and to investigate the root cause of accidents.

 - Ability to make administrative changes without the cost or time involved in a developer.